How to nourish Kidney Qi in the winter + audio meditation

 Resting in the Unknown

-Water element energy supports us in feeling at home in the world in a very deep way.
-We can tap our Kidney energy by slowing down, and being quiet.
-Our culture is very yang which can be depleting to the water element; it’s easy to feel like there’s no time for retreat.
+Water element energy helps us feel at home in the world in a very deep way.
+We can tap our Kidney energy by slowing down and being quiet.
+Our culture is very yang, which can be depleting to the water element; it’s easy to feel like there’s no time for retreat.

-The water element, and this time of year, encourage us to stop and rest in the void or the unknown.
-Soon the light will return and spring energy will be upon us, but for now, the water element asks us – what do I know for sure?
-By developing the capacity to not immediately grasp at answers, and instead rest in the known and the unknown, there is an opportunity to develop wisdom.
-The Wisdom of the water element tells us it’s ok to not have it all figured out and there’s beauty and potency available in the waiting.
+The water element, and this time of year, encourages us to stop and rest in the void or the unknown.
+Soon the light will return, and spring energy will be upon us, but for now, the water element asks us – what do I know for sure?
+By developing the capacity not to grasp for answers immediately and instead to rest in the unknown, there is an opportunity to cultivate wisdom.
+The wisdom of the water element tells us it’s okay not to have it all figured out, and that there’s beauty and potency in waiting.

 Meditation on Kidney Qi